jeremyf/takeonrules-hugo-theme/README.md

 Two other shortcodes (table.html and update.html) provide marginalia options.
 See below for more on these two shortcodes.

+### Cite Page

+- [citePage.html](layouts/shortcodes/citePage.html) :: A shortcode to conditionally generate a `cite a` or `a` tag to the page at the given filename (relative to the Hugo content directory).  **Note:** I use [`tor-page-relative-pathname-list`](https://github.com/jeremyf/dotzshrc/blob/dd289492248b0b2719297220e4dc1127ee7c89df/emacs/jnf-blogging.el#L100-L106) to generate a list of all the filenames.

 ### Glossary

 Throughout TakeOnRules.com, I make extensive use of a glossary.
 I use this markup to improve the accessibility of my site.

-- [abbr.html](layouts/shortcodes/abbr.html) :: Creates the [ABBR](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr) tag and links to the glossary.
-- [linkToGame.html](layouts/shortcodes/linkToGame.html) :: Creates a [CITE](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/cite) tag with a link to an offer to purchase (as defined in the [data/glossary.yml](data/glossary.yml) file).
-- [citePage.html](layouts/shortcodes/citePage.html) :: A shortcode to conditionally generate a `cite a` or `a` tag to the page at the given filename (relative to the Hugo content directory).  **Note:** I use [`tor-page-relative-pathname-list`](https://github.com/jeremyf/dotzshrc/blob/dd289492248b0b2719297220e4dc1127ee7c89df/emacs/jnf-blogging.el#L100-L106) to generate a list of all the filenames.
-- [mention.html](layouts/shortcodes/mention.html) :: A shortcode to drop a `itemprop="mention"` onto the page using the glossary.

-Related is the [data/glossary.yml](data/glossary.yml) file which contains the data which I use for the `abbr.html`, `mention.html`, and `linkToGame.html` shortcodes.
-This is a live data set that I use for TakeOnRules.com.
+- [glossary.html](layouts/shortcodes/glossary.html) :: Creates consistent markup for referencing a glossary entry.

+The `glossary.html` short uses the [data/glossary.yml](data/glossary.yml) file as a database.
 I wrote about the Glossary in <cite><a href="http://takeonrules.com/2020/12/20/many-small-tools-make-light-work-in-emacs/" class="u-url p-name" rel="cite">Many Small Tools Make Light Work (in Emacs)</a></cite>.

-These short codes are written such that I won't render the same help link twice; Hence the use of testing a Page's Scratch variable.

 #### Data Dictionary